vuejs/vuex/docs/guide/typescript-support.md

 ### Simplifying `useStore` usage

-Having to import `InjectionKey` and passing it to `useStore` everywhere it's used can quickly become a repeatitive task.
+Having to import `InjectionKey` and passing it to `useStore` everywhere it's used can quickly become a repetitive task.
 To simplify matters, you can define your own composable function to retrieve a typed store:

 ```ts
 // store.js